City Of Buffalo Departments Of Government

 - Operate in an effective and professional manner

-To perform that mission, the Buffalo Police Department has 5 full time officers and 3 reserve officers.
+To perform that mission, the Buffalo Police Department has 3 full time officers and 3 reserve officers.
 The Department also operates a fleet of marked and unmarked vehicles.
+All Police Department vehicles are identified as such.

 The Buffalo Police Department has primary jurisdiction for all offenses, occurring within the City limits of Buffalo.
 The Department works alongside other law enforcement agencies in the area, such as the Leon County Sheriff’s Office, Texas Department of Public Safety, Texas Rangers, and Texas Parks and Wildlife.